Top tips for when your baby won’t eat solids or shows no interest in food

 If you’ve done that and your baby is 9 months old and they’re still not interested, this is where I would offer solids before milk.
 Sometimes babies just need a little extra nudge, and it’s really important that they’re eating 3 meals a day by 9 months old.

-offer food directly to baby's mouth when baby refuses to eat in their high chair
+Offer food directly to baby's mouth when baby refuses to eat in their high chair.

 Delay offering milk after solids

 If you’ve done that and you’re still not seeing progress, then wait at least 30 minutes after offering solids to offer milk.
-Sometimes a little bit longer than 30 minutes is needed so that your baby isn’t seeing milk as a back up.
+Sometimes a little bit longer than 30 minutes is needed so that your baby isn’t seeing milk as a backup.

 Milk is so much easier to like and it’s so much easier to consume than solids.
-So again, they might just need a bit of help and this might just be for a short period of time to get them interested in self feeding and loving solids.
+So again, they might just need a bit of help and this might just be for a short period of time to get them interested in self-feeding and loving solids.

-If you’re unsure how to schedule milk feedings, solid meals, and nap times for your baby, download my free sample schedules below and adjust them to fit your baby’s typical wake time each morning.
+If you’re unsure how to schedule milk feedings, solid meals, and nap times for your baby, download my free sample feeding schedules and adjust them to fit your baby’s typical wake time each morning.
 It shows you how far to space feedings, when to offer naps, and how many meals to offer at each age.

 Are they getting too much milk at night?

-breast fed baby up at night nursing affecting child's appetite
+Breast fed baby up at night nursing affecting child's appetite.

 It could be that interest in solids during the day isn’t there because your baby is actually too full of breast milk or formula from night feedings.
 Remember, the recommended total number of ounces of milk consumed is for a 24 hour period.